wizeline/wize-docs/engineering-culture/engineering-management-talking-points.md

 4. Working with our delivery team to make sure we have solid practices when it comes to releasing software.
 5. Keeping a tight feedback loop between our customers and our engineers.
 6. Strengthening relationships with our customers’ teams and ours.
 7. Avoiding knowledge silos and making sure that we spread knowledge as much as possible.
-This will allow to have a dynamic team that is always engaged and challenged.
+This will allow us to have a dynamic team that is always engaged and challenged.
 8. Keeping the team performant.
 9. Making sure the team employs software development best practices.